 (4) There shall be a clearance of at least two inches between steering wheel and any other surface or control.

-The stop signal arm(s) shall comply with the requirements of Federal Motor Vehicle Safety Standard 571.131 (School bus pedestrian devices).
+The stop signal arm(s) shall comply with the requirements of FMVSS 571.131 (School bus pedestrian devices).

 (1) Manufacturer or authorized dealer shall balance all wheels and make necessary alignments prior to delivery.

-(2) Dual rear tires and wheels shall be provided.
+(2) Dual rear tires and wheels shall be provided (except "Type A".)

-(3) All tires on a given axle shall be of same size, construction, and capacity.
+(3) All tires on a given axle shall be of same size, tread design, construction and capacity.

-(4) All shall be equipped with tubeless radial tires of proper size and load range for chassis gross vehicle weight ratings and body combinations as required by Federal Motor Vehicle Safety Standard 571.120.
+(4) All shall be equipped with tubeless radial tires of proper size and load range that meets or exceeds chassis gross vehicle weight ratings and body combinations as required by FMVSS 571.120.